 If you’re not familiar, FPU is a 13 week long course that teaches you how to “Live like noone else, so you can live like noone else“.
 It teaches you how to get and stay out of debt, save money, invest, retire with dignity, and give to others.
 Good stuff.

 - I want my kids to get their money right.
 I’ve been preaching the message of “don’t do debt” all their lives, but once again getting this education means I’ll be able to teach my kids proper principles around money.
-I don’t want them to make the same dumb mistakes I did.
+I don’t want them to make the same dumb money mistakes I did.

 More posts about financial peace: